Fill form to unlock content

 The ASUS solution offers three integrations in its standard kit.
 The first is a series of AI models developed for recognizing shopper demographics such as gender and age.
 Then there's an in-house algorithm for people-counting, and the third integration is a dashboard that quickly gives retail managers real-time and historical data in an easy-to-understand format.

-Retail managers can devise strategies based on the analytics to improve engagement with their customers.
+Retail managers can devise strategies and make business decisions based on the analytics to improve engagement with their customers.
 Does the store attract more male or female customers?
-What’s the busiest time of day?
+What's the busiest time of day?
 What product or service is the most popular?
 These data points allow for smart marketing and efficient staffing.

 ASUS designed the Smart Retail software to work in the widest number of settings.
 “We used the Intel® OpenVINO™ Toolkit to optimize our AI models, so the pre-trained models are highly compatible with Intel® platform devices,” says Wang.